Hindi Language Week begins on September 11

 Speech Contest

-As a part of the celebrations, a Speech Competition will be held on Wednesday, September 13, 2017 at Otahuhu Primary School with about 40 contestants.
+As a part of the celebrations, a Speech Competition will be held on Wednesday, September 13, 2017 at Otahuhu Intermediate School with about 40 contestants.

 The cultural programme on September 15, 2017 will showcase the talents of children.